JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  * Monitoring and compliance
  * Infrastructure/public sector funding requirements

 @.
-These numerous failures to meet with the AAAP's minimum policy requirements and those of the local development framework, are set out in detail by the 35% Campaign in their witness evidence and are relied upon, but in order to avoid duplication will not be addressed in detail here.
+These numerous failures to meet with the AAAP's minimum policy requirements and those of the local development framework, are set out in detail by the 35% Campaign in their [witness evidence](http://35percent.org/letters/aylesbury-witness-evidence) and are relied upon but not be addressed in detail here.

 ## Scheme is not viable and therefore not deliverable.
 @.
 There are three main factors which demonstrate that the Scheme is not viable: